Coding Standards#

 pre-commit install

 The Aviary repository contains a configuration file that defines what is run when commits are made and with what options enabled.
-Currently this is limited to autopep8 with a max line length restriction.
+Currently this is limited to formatting with ruff.

 Controlling Display Levels#